Train the Trainer – Delivering Early Interventions

 The annual licence fee includes all of the following:

-- Unlimited use of the materials in your school – you can deliver our programmes and access our resources for three years (min commitment in order to effectively implement)
+- Unlimited use of the materials in your school – you can deliver our programmes and access our resources throughout the year

 - Tried and tested resources and materials based on sound research